DTS Yesterday and Tomorrow

 Three people were awakened at 5 a.m. on a Saturday—Dr. William Anderson, a Dallas pastor instrumental in the Seminary’s founding; Dr. Chafer, founder and first president; and a donor.
 None knew the others were awakened, and each was impressed with the need to pray about the burden the Seminary faced.
 Only weeks later did they learn that all three had been awakened at the same time.

 It took the donor about two weeks to get the money ready.
-And at the time it arrived, Dr. Lewis S. Chafer, Dr. Rollin T. Chafer, Dr. C. Fred Lincoln, and Dr. Harry Ironside prayed together on a Monday morning in the office.
+And at the time it arrived, Dr. Lewis S. Chafer, Dr. Rollin T. Chafer, Dr. C. Fred Lincoln, and Dr. Harry Ironside prayed together on a Monday morning in an office.
 After praying they sat for a few minutes in silence.
 There came a knock at the door and a government bond for $10,000 arrived from an unknown banker in Illinois.

 Some folklore has developed around this narrative.
 There was this story about a cattleman or a rancher.
 Somebody retelling it probably preached that “God owns the cattle on a thousand hills,” and that’s where cattle and a Texas rancher came in.